shwzr/shyno-bot/README.md

 2. Create a bot discord "https://discord.com/developers/applications" in "administrator".
 3. Replace in the file "config.js" the line
 ```
+module.exports = {
-token : " Insert the token of the created robot ".
+    token : " Insert the token of the created robot "
+}
 ```

 ## 👤 Author